-- (2) Copyright in a sound recording, film, broadcast or cable programme is not infringed by its being copied by making a film or film sound-track in the course of instruction, or of preparation for instruction, in the making of films or film sound-tracks, provided the copying is done by a person giving or receiving the instruction. - (3) Copyright is not infringed by anything done for the purpose of an examination by way of setting the questions, communicating the questions to the candidates, or answering the questions. - (4) Subsection (3) does not extend to the making of a reprographic copy of a musical work for use by an examination candidate in performing the work. - (5) Where a copy which would otherwise be an infringing copy is made in accordance with this section but is subsequently dealt with, it shall be treated as an infringing copy for the purpose of that dealing, and if that dealing infringes copyright shall be so treated for all subsequent purposes.
+(2) This section does not apply if or to the extent that there is a licensing scheme certified for the purpose of this section under section 153 providing for the grant of licences.

+(3) Where a copy which would otherwise be an infringing copy is made in accordance with this section but is subsequently dealt with, it shall be treated as an infringing copy for the purpose of that dealing, and if that dealing infringes copyright shall be so treated for all subsequent purposes.
 In this subsection, "dealt with" means sold, let for hire, or offered or exposed for sale or hire.